Trackless

 |

-| When SEPTA took over the PTC in 1968, the PTC Wing emblem on thousands
+| When SEPTA took over the PTC in 1968, the PTC wing emblem on thousands

 of transit vehicles disappeared almost overnight.
 A plain rectangle lettered